Effects of Urbanization and Feral Cats on the Psychobiology of LA’s Most Abundant Lizard

 Biodiversity of native species in Los Angeles

-La Kretz Postdoc Joscha Beninde is conducting a comparative landscape genomics study to understand how species survive and thrive in urban environments.
+La Kretz Postdoc Dr. Joscha Beninde is conducting a comparative landscape genomics study to understand how species survive and thrive in urban environments.

 Science to safeguard species